funmia/music-safari/README.md

  - [Funmi Adewodu](https://github.com/funmia)
  - [James Ransome](https://github.com/jransome)

 # Further Implementation
-- Add functionnality to delete a song from the map
+- Add functionality to delete a song from the map
 - Ability to generate playlists by picking songs from different locations
 - Allow users to add a caption before adding a song to the map.